Are you stressed?

 How spending time with your fruit trees can reduce stress

 And the benefits for gardeners (and farmers) are even greater.
-Actually working with the soil is known to have an even stronger positive effect on health.
+Working with the soil is known to have an even stronger positive effect on health.

 Gardeners and farmers alike have a feeling for the soil and know firsthand the restorative experience of working with it.